foxcodenine/research_n_study/resources/commands.md

 	   $ sudo apt-get install certbot python-certbot-apache

-###.Before going to next step, currently 4. you need to do the following.
+### Before going to next step, currently 4. you need to do the following.

 	  $ cd /etc/apache2/sites-available
 	  $ ls -l